dagron78/Metis_AI_RAG/README.md

 - **Response Refinement**: Iteratively improves responses based on evaluation results
 - **Audit Reporting**: Generates comprehensive audit reports with information source tracking and verification status

-### Conversation Memory
+### Conversation Memory and User-Chat Relationship Management

-The system maintains persistent memory across conversation turns and browser sessions:
+The system maintains persistent memory across conversation turns and browser sessions with robust user-conversation relationship management:

 - **Context Augmentation**: Includes conversation history in the LLM context for more coherent multi-turn dialogues
 - **Memory-Aware Query Analysis**: Analyzes queries in the context of previous conversation turns